bankair/ihasa/README.md

 no longer use the `Ihasa.bucket` method.
 Instead, you should back up your buckets with activerecord models (for example) and initialize them in an after-creation model callback.

+To help you with that, we added the `save` and `delete` instance methods to the `Ihasa::Bucket` class.

 Example:

 ```ruby